oddbird/sass/proposal/indented-syntax-improvements.md

 #### At-rules

-For any at-rule that is supported by native CSS, line breaks after the `@` and before a block or statement end are not supported.
-This includes `@include`, (which overlaps with Sass), `@supports`, `@media`, `@keyframes` and any unknown at rule.
+For any at-rule that is supported by native CSS, line breaks after the `@` and before a block or statement are not supported.
+This includes `@include`, (which overlaps with Sass), `@supports`, `@media`, `@keyframes` and any unknown at-rule.

 These rules should be emitted as is, with no special handling from Sass.